-Secondary Mathematics I 0.5 unit A study of the junior and senior high school mathematics curricula with special emphasis on the appropriate methods of instruction, models and materials.
+A study of the junior and senior high school mathematics curricula with special emphasis on the appropriate methods of instruction, models and materials.
 Note: This course is required for students specializing in mathematics as a first or second teachable subject.

-Curriculum Practices in Secondary Mathematics II
+Secondary Mathematics II

-Secondary Mathematics II 0.5 unit This course is a continuation of EDUC 5360.
+This course is a continuation of EDUC 5360.
 It will provide the opportunity to study in greater depth topics and instructional considerations addressed in Part I and also to study additional topics relevant to secondary mathematics instruction.
 Note: This course is required for students specializing in mathematics as a first or second teachable subject.